-Primary Drinking Water Standards: MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Primary Drinking Water Standards:

+MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Secondary Drinking Water Standards: MCLs for aesthetic characteristics of water (such as color, taste, and odor) that may affect the consumer's acceptance of their water supply.
+Secondary Drinking Water Standards: MCLs for aesthetic characteristics of water (such as color, taste, and odor) that may affect the of a contaminant in drinking water consumer's acceptance of their water supply.